rrvsh/aenyrathia-wiki/Story So Far/Session 18 (18 January 2025).md

+As Zel'eon fires the firebolt into Ray Shelby, he falls weakly behind the DJ console of the nightclub Winter.
 # Assault on Winter
 - Zel'eon sees peakers massing on the dance floor and casts fireball to take out a load of them, leaving two brutes.
 	- Zel is shocked at his ability to do this, as he fired instinctually and didn't install any capability for it.